Hunter Dozier Player Props: Royals vs. Diamondbacks

 Hunter Dozier At The Plate

-- Dozier is hitting .188 with a home run and a walk.
+- Dozier has a home run and a walk while hitting .180.

-- Dozier has gotten a hit in six of 15 games this year (40.0%), with multiple hits twice.
+- Dozier has gotten a hit in six of 16 games this season (37.5%), with multiple hits twice.

-- Dozier has driven in a run in three games this season (20.0%), including one multiple-RBI game.
+- He has hit a long ball in one of 16 games, and in 2% of his plate appearances.

+- In three games this year, Dozier has picked up an RBI, with more than one RBI once.

-- He has scored in four games this season (26.7%), but has had no multi-run games.
+- He has scored a run in four of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.